Georgetown DC waterfront with bridge

 How To Spend 12 Hours In Georgetown (Like A Local)

-I’ve been living in Washington DC for nearly 14 years.
+I’ve lived in Washington, D.C., for nearly 14 years.
 Aside from my childhood home, it’s the longest I’ve lived in any one place.
 Our nation’s capital has been good to me.
 It offers all the things I love in one bite-sized city.
-If DC is the solar system in which I reside, Georgetown is my favorite planet.
+If DC is the solar system I reside in, Georgetown is my favorite planet.
 When friends and family visit, they ask how I’d spend an ideal day in DC.
-While the city offers world-class museums, monuments, and parks, I always gravitate...
+While the city offers world-class museums, monuments, and parks, I always gravitate toward Georgetown's...

 read more